supertokens/blog/content/okta-vs-auth0-vs-cognito-vs-supertokens-pricing-comparison/index.md

 - **Enterprise:**
   - The Enterprise plan has 99.99% SLA & Enterprise Support and advanced cloud deployment options.
 This tier also allows private deployments.
   - Enterprise pricing is completely custom and requires you to talk with an Auth0 sales representative.
+From our research, it seems enterprise plans start at $30,000 / year ($2,500 / month) but scales to 6 and 7 figures as well.

   ![Auth0 B2C](../auth0-alternatives-auth0-vs-okta-vs-cognito-vs-supertokens/auth0_B2C_pricing.png)